Request caching

 Log metadata

-Caching unlocks some additional metadata stored with each warehoused log.
-You can refer to this example when querying your cached requests.
+Caching unlocks additional metadata stored with each log.
+Refer to this example when querying cached requests.

 {